Yu Huaying

-Yu Huaying (余华英 Yú Huáyíng; 29 December 1963 – 28 February 2025) was a Chinese child trafficker who abducted a total of 17 children between 1993 and 2003.
+Yu Huaying (余华英 Yú Huáyīng; 29 December 1963 – 28 February 2025) was a Chinese child trafficker who abducted a total of 17 children between 1993 and 2003.
 Yu had committed these crimes in multiple regions like Guizhou, Chongqing, and Yunnan.
 Yu was arrested in 2022, after one of the victims reported her ordeal to the police, thus bringing the offences to light.
 Yu was found guilty of trafficking 11 children and sentenced to death in September 2023, although her case was subsequently remitted for a re-trial due to the revelation of more victims, and the re-trial ended with Yu once again sentenced to death in October 2024.
 Yu's appeal was dismissed, and she was executed on 28 February 2025.

 Background and crimes

 Early life

 Yu Huaying was born as the fourth child in her family in Heqing County, Yunnan, China, on 29 December 1963.
 Yu only studied up to her second year in elementary school before she dropped out due to her mother's death and turned to farming.
 Yu's father died when she was 17.
 In 1984, at the age of 21, Yu met a man named Wang Jiawen (王加文 Wáng Jiāwén; born 28 June 1958; alias Wang Wei 王伟) from Dazu, Chongqing, while traveling in Dali.
 The two later married, and together, they had a daughter born in January 1987.
 The couple, however, were not hardworking, and Wang himself was often involved in petty crimes.
 Subsequently, in 1992, Wang was arrested for theft, leaving Yu and her daughter without support.
 Yu sent her daughter to live with relatives and began working at a noodle shop in the county seat to make ends meet.
 During that period, Yu began an affair with another man named Gong Xianliang (龚显良 Gōng Xiǎnliáng; died August 2008), and she gave birth in 1993 to Gong's child, a son, out of wedlock.